Oil Coming Out of Exhaust: Symptoms, Causes, and How to Fix

 Faulty valve cover gasket

-A valve cover gasket is a crucial part of a car’s engine, and it can cause major problems if it becomes damaged or worn out.
-One of the most common issues that can occur is oil leaking from the exhaust.
+A valve cover gasket is a crucial part of a car’s engine, and it can cause significant problems if it becomes damaged or worn out.
+One of the most common issues is oil leaking from the exhaust.

-The valve cover gasket is a rubber seal that sits between the valve cover and the engine block.
+The valve cover gasket is a rubber seal between the valve cover and the engine block.

-It’s responsible for sealing in the oil that lubricates the engine, and if it starts to wear out or develop leaks, oil can start to seep out.
+It’s responsible for sealing in the oil that lubricates the engine, and if it starts to wear out or develop leaks, fat can begin to seep out.

 This is usually caused by a build-up of pressure in the engine, which forces oil past the gasket and into the exhaust system.
 In some cases, this can also cause oil to be expelled from the tailpipe.